Jimmy Weldon

-Jimmy Weldon (born Ivy Laverne Shinn, September 23, 1923) is an American retired voice actor, ventriloquist, and former television host.
-He is best known as the voice of the Hanna-Barbera cartoon character Yakky Doodle and the host and ventriloquist in the locally produced television series The Webster Webfoot Show.
-Weldon has a YouTube channel titled Jimmy's Lecture, where he documents stories of his adventures during his time in World War II.
+Jimmy Weldon (born Ivy Laverne Shinn, September 23, 1923 – July 6, 2023) was an American actor, ventriloquist, and television host.
+He was best known as the voice of the Hanna-Barbera cartoon character Yakky Doodle and the host and ventriloquist in the locally produced television series The Webster Webfoot Show.
+He also had a YouTube channel titled Jimmy's Lecture, where he documented stories of his time in World War II.

 Early life

-Born Ivy Laverne Shinn on September 23, 1923 in Dale, Texas, he began his career in 1946 as a disc jockey at KWCO, the radio station which began its operations shortly after he returned home following WWII.
+Born Ivy Laverne Shinn on September 23, 1923, in Dale, Texas, he began his career in 1946 as a disc jockey at KWCO, the radio station which began its operations shortly after he returned home following WWII.
 He was the first announcer hired at this new radio station.

 While there, he developed a character named Webster Webfoot, a little duck who visited him while he was playing record requests from listeners calling in.
 Often they just wanted to talk to little Webster.
 They thought Webster was someone other than Weldon, and so he became an important part of Weldon's disc jockey presentations.